Tech Schools encourage students to explore their interests, and discover how far their passions can take them in education and life.

 Tech Schools STEM/Future Industries Advisory Panel

+The Tech Schools STEM/Future Industries Advisory Panel ensures Tech Schools have access to the latest in industry knowledge.
+Panel members provide high-level advice to ensure that Tech Schools are informed by the latest industry scientific and technological knowledge, and research.
 The panel’s collective expertise will also ensure that the initiative maintains a focus on the STEM knowledge and skills.
 These skills will help students meet the needs of emerging industries.

 Panel members include: